WIBA 2.0 is released!

 Batch Processing

-All methods support batch processing for efficient handling of multiple texts:
+All methods support native batch processing for efficient handling of multiple texts:

 import pandas as pd